redhat-italy/kbe/content/page/pods.md

 are scheduled on the same node.

-To launch a pod using the container [image](https://hub.docker.com/r/openshift/hello-openshift/) `openshift/hello-openshift:latest` and exposing a HTTP API on port `8080`, execute:
+To launch a pod using the container [image](https://hub.docker.com/r/openshift/hello-openshift/) `openshift/hello-openshift:latest` and exposing a HTTP service on port `8080`, execute:

 ```bash
 $ oc run myhello --image=openshift/hello-openshift:latest --port=8080